-At their best, charter schools become more than just classrooms or houses of tests, grades and homework.
-Schools are the glue that builds communities.
+At their best, charter schools become more than just classrooms.
+Schools are the glue that binds communities together.

 We’d like to start off with a question about your organization – can you describe the vision / mission / mandate of Gestalt Community Schools?

 We started from something really small, and our vision has grown over the years.
-We are now four schools.
-We really focus on having our scholars be community ready, college ready and career ready.
+Now, there are four schools.
+At Gestalt Community Schools, we really focus on having our scholars be community ready, college ready and career ready.
 We really try to produce a well-rounded scholar and give them the opportunity to see things that they might now be exposed to in their particular areas of the city.

 Can you illustrate what the purchasing process was like historically at the charter school?
 What was the process like before you adopted Procurify?